MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Add-AzureDataDisk.md

 ```

 ### -MediaLocation
-Specifies the location of the blob in an azure_2 storage account where this cmdlet stores the data disk.
+Specifies the location of the blob in an Azure storage account where this cmdlet stores the data disk.
 If you do not specify a location, the cmdlet stores the data disk in the vhds container in the default storage account for the current subscription.
 If a vhds container does not exist, the cmdlet creates a vhds container.